-- (1) elections to the Constituent Assembly in each State (paragraph 9, Section B, Part I of the recolution); - (2) the required Declaration to the United Nations by the Provisional Government of each proposed State before independence (paragraph 1, Section C, Part I of the (resolution), were rough the collection was - 7.
-Consultations with the Representative of the Mandatory Power may the many entry in the entry of was the property of the second
+- (1) elections to the constituent Assembly in each State (paragraph 9, Section B, Part I of the resolution): - (2) the required Declaration to the United Nations by the Provisional Government of each proposed State before independence (paragraph 1, Section C, Part I of the resolution). - 7.
+Consultations with the Representative of the Mandatory Power - (a) Sir Alexander Cadogan, the representative designated by the Mandatory Power, has appeared before the commission at its sixth and sixteenth meetings on 14 and 21 January 1948, respectively.